vchan2/vchan2.github.io/2020Calculus.md

 AP Homework for Friday, Mar.
 5:
   * Finish the l'Hopital's Rule handouts.

+Homework for Thursday, Mar.
+4:
+  * Do 11.3, Q1-3

+Homework for Wednesday, Mar.
+3:
+  * Finish 11.2

 Homework for Wednesday, Feb.
 24:
   * Do 10.1
   * Start 11.2